Jacob W. S. Schneider

 Mr. Schneider has made public service an important part of his practice.
-He currently serves on the Board of the Community Charter School of Cambridge.
-Before joining Holland & Knight, he served as a Special Assistant District Attorney for the Suffolk County District Attorney's Office in Boston, where he represented the Commonwealth of Massachusetts in criminal matters involving violence, financial fraud and other matters.
+He currently serves on the Board of the Community Charter School of Cambridge, assisting the school with legal and governance issues.
+He has been a leader of the Boston office's efforts to lobby for additional public financing of legal services in Massachusetts since joining the firm in 2012.
+Before joining Holland & Knight, he served as a Special Assistant District Attorney for the Suffolk County District Attorney's Office in Boston, where he represented Suffolk County, Massachusetts in criminal matters involving violence, financial fraud and other matters.
 In this role, he conducted trials, evidentiary motions, arraignments and pre-trial hearings.
 Mr. Schneider also leads the Boston office's annual campaign for public funding of legal assistance in Massachusetts.

 While attending law school, Mr. Schneider was editor-in-chief of the Boston University Journal of Science & Technology Law.